 You can setup some default role assignments as soon as a new wild repo is created.

-supply a set of default role assignments for a wild repo pattern by adding lines like this to the repo config para:
+Supply a set of default role assignments for a wild repo regex by adding lines like this to the repo config para:

 option default.roles-1 = READERS @all option default.roles-2 = WRITERS @senior-devs